Google Ads strategy for profitable SME growth

 The new Power Pack replaces the Power Pair and consists of:

-AI Max for Search campaigns
+- AI Max for Search campaigns

-Performance Max (with improved reporting)
+- Performance Max (with improved reporting)

-Demand Gen campaigns
+- Demand Gen campaigns

 This combination offers a more holistic approach to automated advertising, where each component serves specific goals within the larger ecosystem.
-For businesses looking to outsource digital expertise, understanding these new campaign structures is essential.
+For businesses wanting to outsource digital expertise, understanding these new campaign structures is essential.

 Smart Bidding Exploration: the biggest bidding update in a decade

 “As machine learning takes over more of Google’s algorithm, the fundamentals of rankings change.
-Bounce, clicks, dwell time - these are all qualities in the machine learning process, and the algorithm tries to emulate good SERP experiences.”
+Bounce, clicks, dwell time — these are all qualities in the machine learning process, and the algorithm tries to replicate good SERP experiences.”

 Practical implementation of Smart Bidding

-Focus on volume and value: Not just on cost per click
+- Focus on volume and value: Not just on cost per click

-Monitor performance holistically: Look at total account performance, not individual campaigns
+- Monitor performance holistically: Look at total account performance, not individual campaigns

 First-party data: the new gold standard